On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Simulations

-In the last set of simulations, we investigated the validity of the approximate SER of WLMMSE MIMO systems, $P_e(\rho)$ in \eqref{Eq: WL_BER_FUNC_APPR2}, and compared it with the analytic SER of LMMSE MIMO systems \cite[Eq.
-(45)]{Lim2019}, against different levels of noise.
-The corresponding diversity difference curve between both the WLMMSE and LMMSE receivers was also provided, whose slope represents the diversity gain improvement $\Delta d$.
-This experiment covered five different antenna configurations, $2\times2$, $4\times2$, $6\times2$, $6\times4$ and $6\times6$, which were classified into two groups, as shown in Fig. \ref{Fig:WL_Outage_PLOT4:RTXVAR} and Fig. \ref{Fig:WL_Outage_PLOT4:RXEQTX} separately.
-The simulation results were obtained by averaging $8\times10^5$ independent realizations, each with $5\times10^3$ transmitted data symbols.
-The results in Fig. \ref{Fig:WL_Outage_PLOT4} can be interpreted in three aspects.
-First, for all the five antenna configurations, the approximate SER of the WLMMSE receiver was always closely matched with its empirical counterpart.
-Second, the WLMMSE receiver provides considerable SER gains over the LMMSE one in different situations.
-This is expected, becuase the WL processing framework possesses the modeling advantage over the strictly linear one for the considered MIMO transmission system.
-Finally, the three diversity difference curves in Fig. \ref{Fig:WL_Outage_PLOT4:RTXVAR} have an identical slope, indicating the same diversity gain improvement brought by the WLMMSE receiver, while the slope of their counterparts in Fig. \ref{Fig:WL_Outage_PLOT4:RXEQTX} gradually increased against the number of transmit antennas $N_t$.
-This phenomenon is in line with the analysis in \textit{Remark 3}.
+In the next set of simulations, the validity of the approximate SER $P_e(\rho)$ in \eqref{Eq:WL_BER_FUNC_APPR2} was investigated for five small-scale and three large-scale MIMO systems.
+The analytic SER of the LMMSE {{receiver}} \cite[Eq.
+(45)]{Lim2019} was also illustrated for comparison.
+The simulation results in Fig. \ref{Fig:SER_PLOT4} were obtained by averaging $1\times10^8$ independent realizations, each with $1\times10^4$ transmitted data symbols.
+They can be interpreted in two aspects.
+First, for all antenna configurations, the approximate SER of the WLMMSE receiver was always closely matched with its empirical counterpart.
+Second, the WLMMSE receiver provided considerable SER gains over the LMMSE one in different situations.
+This is expected, because the WL processing framework possesses the modeling advantage over the strictly linear one for the considered MIMO transmission system with QR constellation mappings.

+Finally, the diversity gain of the WLMMSE MIMO system, given in \textit{Corollary 2.3}, is plotted in Fig. \ref{Fig:WL_Outage_PLOT4:RXEQTX:WL_DGain_PLOT} as a function of different numbers of transmit and receive antennas.
+Its improvement over the LMMSE one \cite{Lim2019}, independent on the number of receive antennas $N_r$, linearly increased with the number of transmit antennas $N_t$, which echoes the analysis in \textit{Remark 9}.